All Episodes

 He complained to the Centers for Medicare and Medicaid Services, which on Friday duly ordered Humana to cease and desist.

-As well as other federal statutes, please be advised that we take this matter very seriously, and based upon the findings, our investigation will pursue compliance and enforcement actions.
+And based upon the findings, our investigation will pursue compliance and enforcement actions.

 Humana could be fined or booted out of the Medicare Advantage program.

-But here are the facts.
+And here are the facts.

 And one reason seniors like it is because private insurers focus on quality and preventive care, try to manage benefits as opposed to simply paying the bills.

-Illustration of how all U.S. health care will operate if Baucus's bill becomes law, or if the House bill becomes law, or if Obama's bill becomes law.
+Now, this episode is another, I mean, clear as a bell illustration of how all U.S. health care will operate if Baucus' bill becomes law or if the House bill becomes law or if Obama's bill becomes law.

-All what does Humana do?
+What does Humana do?

 And so now the CEO has got to go out and hire a team of lawyers, and they better be good.

-They better better be fearless.
+They better be fearless.

-And that means they won't stop until Humana cries uncle or is ruined.
+And that means they won't stop until Humana cries, uncle, or is ruined.

-That's the objective.
+That's the object.

 You do not.

-This is in addition to fascist.
+This is, in addition to fascist, this is Stalinist.

 And that's who these people are.

-This is from the Hill, Capitill newspaper.
+This is from the Hill, Capitol Hill newspaper.

-Senator Max Baucus will redirect about $28 billion in his health care bill to make insurance more affordable for middle class families, and he will reduce a new tax on insurance companies.
+Senator Max Baucus will redirect about $28 billion in his health care bill to make insurance more affordable for middle-class families, and he will reduce a new tax on insurance companies.

 That's it.